AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

         Set the bits per pixel (if nonstandard for the datatype) for this output image.
       `:dither=` *int*
-        Turn dither on or off for this output. (default: 0) `:autocc=` *int*
+        Turn dither on or off for this output.
+When writing floating point data to an 8 bit or less data type in the file, dither can reduce banding artifacts. (default: 0)
+      `:autocc=` *int*
         Enable or disable `--autocc` for this output image (the default is to use the global setting).